 The Ethnomusicology programme will give you skills that can be applied to further research (e.g. doctoral studies) as well as to a broad range of other applications within the media, education, public sector, NGOs and other fields.

-Durham University's Taught Master's Programme (MA) in Composition is supervised by internationally renowned composers based in the Department of Music: Dr Sam Hayden, Prof PD Manning, Dr Richard Rijnvos, and Dr Trevor Wishart.
+Durham University's Taught Master's Programme (MA) in Composition is supervised by internationally renowned composers based in the Department of Music: Dr Nick Collins, Prof PD Manning, Dr Richard Rijnvos, and Dr Trevor Wishart.

 This one-year (two years part-time) programme focuses on composition of contemporary music, advanced compositional skills and techniques (such as rhythmic, harmonic and formal issues, instrumentation, notation, etc.), aesthetics, analysis, socio-cultural relevance and other pertinent topics.